Skip to content

 Authentication

 Most API requests require OAuth 2.0 authentication with a valid access token.
-For automated scripts or server-side routines, we support the Resource Owner Password Credentials flow.
+For automated scripts or server-side routines, the API supports the Resource Owner Password Credentials flow.
 This allows you to exchange your username and password directly for an access token.

 The client ID is named python for backward compatibility, but it can be used by scripts or applications written in any language (e.g., Bash, Node.js, etc.).